 - It is a vital document for employees to file their returns.

 - The employer must issue Form 16 annually by June 15th of the following financial year after deducting tax.

 - If the employee’s salary does not exceed the basic exemption limit, employers need not issue a Form 16 to those employees.

 - All salaried employees, irrespective of whether they receive their Form 16 or not, must file their annual IT returns

 When the employer defaults to provide the employee with a Form 16 after having deducted TDS – the minimum penalty that the employer will pay is Rs.
 100 every day till the default continues.
-An employee can write about this failure of the employer to the Assessing Officer who can take appropriate action against the employer, including levying penalty and also carrying out further proceedings against the employer.
+An employee can report the employer’s failure to the Assessing Officer, who can take action, including penalties and further proceedings.